DataMa-Solutions/docs/extensions/how-to-use/looker-studio/privacy-policy.md

 We adhere to strict privacy standards and do not sell, lease, or distribute any personal data.
 Our policy ensures complete confidentiality of your information.

 ## 5. Cookies and Tracking Technologies
-The DataMa LookerStudio Extension does not utilize cookies or any tracking technologies, and we do not monitor any aspect of your usage.
+The Datama LookerStudio Extension does not utilize cookies or any tracking technologies, and we do not monitor any aspect of your usage.

 ## 6. Third-party Access
 Our policy prohibits third-party access to your data.
 This includes refraining from sharing, leasing, or selling data to external entities.